Residential care workers

 Details of shift patterns

-These are term time roles, supporting our young people whilst they are in our residential flats on site at the academy, or at our new Adult Residential Centre just up the road from our main academy site that is opening in September 2023.
+These are term time roles, supporting our young people whilst they are in our residential flats on site at the academy, or at our Adult Residential and Learning Centre just up the road from our main academy site that is opening in September 2023.

 There are therefore 3 teams that you may be placed in, details of which can be discussed further at interview: